davidtchiu/davidtchiu.github.io/teaching/cs261/lab13.map/index.md

   > Probes: 8
   ```

 Notice that, due to rehashing, this sequence only takes 8 probes compared to 16 before on a fuller Hash Map.
 The tradeoff between time and space is in full action.
-While the fast Hash Map performs better, its hash table will occupy a lot more space than the original Map that doesn't grow.
+While the RehashableOpenMap performs better, its hash table will occupy a lot more space than the original Map that doesn't grow.

-**WARNING:** Be careful to not run the `Experiment` class again, because it will infinitely loop due to rehashing.
+**WARNING:** Be careful to not try running the `Experiment` class on the `RehashableOpenMap`, because it will infinitely loop due to rehashing.

-#### Part V: Entry Chaining